-A/B testing or split testing is a statistics method implemented to test and improve the efficiency of a process by changing one or more variables of the same version, comparing a subject's response to both of them, and determining which one works best.
+A/B testing or split testing is a statistics method implemented to test and improve the efficiency of a process by changing one or more variables of the same version, comparing a subject's response to both of them, and determining which one works better.

 First, you start by preparing two emails that differ in a certain way.
-The elements that differ might be their subject lines, email copy, CTAs, or any other element that you want to test.
+The elements that differ might be the subject line, email copy, CTAs, or any other element that you want to test.
 You need to be careful that you make changes to only one element at a time - if you change more than one element you won’t be able to determine what caused an increase (or possibly a drop) in your statistics.

 Then you form a list of addresses and randomly send these two emails.
 The results of responses will show you which test email is more effective and appealing to your prospects.